UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 ---

-## Single axis plots can become saturated when there is a lot of data to plot
+## Single-axis plots can become saturated when there is a lot of data to plot

 ``` python
 alt.Chart(movies[:50]).mark_point().encode(